pyrustic/shared/README.md

 Under the hood, Shared uses [Paradict](https://github.com/pyrustic/paradict) to encode a dictionary populated with **strings**, **scalars** (integer, float, decimal float, complex, booleans), **date** and **time**, **null** value, **binary** data and nested **collections** (list, set, and dictionary).

-> **Note:** This library isn't intended to replace a proper relational database such as SQLite !
+> **Note:** This library doesn't perform any synchronization and thus simultaneous access to a file might lead to data corruption. **For a safe, more robust persistence solution, please consider [Jinbase](https://github.com/pyrustic/jinbase).**

 # Example
 ```python